InTheBottle/BottleRim/README.md

 - Helmet Toggle 2

    Helmet Toggle 2 is awesome, and you can set the hotkey and conditions in the MCM to whatever you'd like.

-- Community Shaders

-  By default, I have the community shaders UI button set to `page up`.

   - Leveling Freedom